halitergl/halitergl/README.md

 ---

-### 💡 About
+### 💡 About Me

-I build modern web applications and scalable cloud infrastructure.
+I build modern web applications and manage scalable server infrastructure.
-Interested in automation, DevOps systems and AI integrations.
+Focused on backend systems, DevOps workflows and automation.

 ---